ECHOESProj/eo-stack/readme.md

 # Deploy to server
-A .env file is used to set the WEBAPIKEY environment variable and have it persist across restarts and re-deployments/updates The .env file is created on first deployment only, and is not overwritten on subsequent deployments unless needed The API key is just a long password and is stored in LastPass under name eo-stack config
+A .env file is used to set the WEBAPIKEY environment variable and have it persist across restarts and re-deployments/updates.
+The .env file is created on first deployment only, and is not overwritten on subsequent deployments unless needed.
+The API key is just a long password and is stored in LastPass under name eo-stack config.

 Commands: